dn13371/easyTrack/docs/value-proposition/value-proposition.md

 Aside from that, my WebApp allows multiple Users to track their times across one Project without worrying about this dreaded PopUp-Message:
 ![Alt text](https://www.easeus.de/images/de/screenshot/artikel/office-datei-gesperrt.png "a title")
 ## Target user
-The target user would be organisations with limited access to parking lots, and by extension, the workers and visitors thereof.
+The target user would be Freelancers, Students or just anyone working on different projects, that would like to get a better overview of their time usage.

 ## Customer journey
+1. Registration

+2. Login

+3. Create a Project

+    - Invite Collaborators

+4. Log your Timestamp (with a tag)

+5. Visualize your Time Consumption

+6. Logout